 Create More Value for Your Customers

-A customer-centric approach results in a better solution with a strong customer-perceived value, improving branding, positioning, and customer loyalty.
+A customer-centric approach produces in a better solution with a strong customer-perceived value, improving your firm’s branding and positioning.
+As a result of creating a better product, you’re likely to increase customer loyalty.

 Source of Differentiation – Avoid the Commodity Trap

 With the entire organization focused on providing value to the customers, you can prevent your products from becoming commodities.
-The value approach creates a powerful differentiation in the marketplace.
+The value-based approach creates a powerful differentiation in the marketplace.

 Price Changes Impact Demand and Profitability

-The value-based pricing concept goes hand-in-hand with evaluating the impact of price changes on demand and profitability.
+Adopting value-added pricing is directly connect to the need for evaluating the impact of price changes on demand and profitability.
 A value-based approach starts by asking these questions:

-- At a lower price, which volume increase is needed to earn higher profits?
+- If we lower the price, what volume increase do we need to earn higher profits?

-- At a higher price, which volume decrease will still earn higher profits?
+- If we increase the price, what volume decrease can we accept and still earn higher profits?

 At the root of these questions is how demand changes with price (price elasticity of demand)) and how product cost is impacted by changes in production volume.
 The assumed overarching objective is the company’s desire to maximize profits, not sales revenue.